apache/activemq-artemis/docs/user-manual/en/rest.md

 Let's give an explanation of each config option.

 -   `server-in-vm-id`.
-The ActiveMQ REST impl uses the IN-VM transport to communicate with ActiveMQ.
+The Apache ActiveMQ REST impl uses the IN-VM transport to communicate with Apache ActiveMQ.
 It uses the default server id, which is "0".

 -   `use-link-headers`.
 By default, all links (URLs) are published using custom headers.
-You can instead have the ActiveMQ REST implementation publish links using the [Link Header specification](http://tools.ietf.org/html/draft-nottingham-http-link-header-10) instead if you desire.
+You can instead have the Apache ActiveMQ REST implementation publish links using the [Link Header specification](http://tools.ietf.org/html/draft-nottingham-http-link-header-10) instead if you desire.